jhill1/SEPwC/source/How_a_computer_works.rst

     You should see three folders both in the command line and the GUI.

     .. image:: ../images/filesystem/filesystem_gui_ex1_2.png
-    :alt: imgae of files and folders
+       :alt: image of files and folders

     Let's now go a few folders down.
 Double-click on ``data_files``, then ``sedimentary_data``, then ``site1``.
 You should see:

     .. image:: ../images/filesystem/filesystem_gui_ex1_3.png
-    :alt: imgae of files and folders
+       :alt: image of files and folders

     Let's do the the same in the command line:

     .. code-block:: bat
        :caption: |win|

         cd data_files\sedimentary_data\site1
         dir
         pwd

     .. code-block:: bash
        :caption: |maclin|

         cd data_files/sedimentay_data/site1
         ls